Jonathan ben Joseph

-In 1710 Jonathan and his family lived a year in the fields due to a plague at Risenoi.
+In 1710, Jonathan and his family lived a year in the fields due to a plague at Risenoi.
 He vowed that, on surviving, he would spread astronomical knowledge among his fellow believers.
 After he became blind, he went to Germany, where the bibliographer Wolf met him in 1725.
 Jonathan authored two astronomical commentaries: the Yeshu'ah be-Yisrael, on Maimonides' neomenia laws (Frankfort-on-the-Main, 1720); and Bi'ur, on Abraham ben Ḥiyya's Ẓurat ha-Areẓ (Offenbach, 1720).

+He explains in the introduction that he had no formal teacher and learned from the rabbinic books available to him, and apologizes for his limited background in mathematics and the sciences.
+However, he cites a Jewish historical connection to astronomy and the natural sciences.